Rakshitg600/Notakto-website/FIRST_PR.md

-# 🎉 Your First Pull Request
+# :tada: Your First Pull Request

 Welcome to **Notakto**!
 We're glad you're here and interested in contributing.

 Whether you're fixing a bug, improving the UI, or adding a new feature—thank you for your time and interest!

-## 🪜 Steps to Make Your First PR
+## :ladder: Steps to Make Your First PR

 This repository uses the [GitHub flow][1] workflow.
 It uses [forks][2] and [branches][3] for an easy-to-follow collaborating experience.